|The Public Paperfolding History Project

 The Turban is similar to the Mitre except that it has pockets at the front into which both the left and right edges / points can be tucked.

 As far as I am aware this design first appears in an issue of the French children's magazine 'Mon Journal' most probably in 1900, although I have not been able to verify the exact date, where it is called the 'Bonnet de Police / Bourse'.
-The author explains that 'This headwear being unknown to the Japanese, they invert it and make a flat purse or a wallet.'
+The author explains that 'This headwear being unknown to the Japanese, they invert it and make a flat purse or a walletYou can also crush the bottom and obtain a sort of container.'
 It is not clear if the accuracy of this statement can be relied on.